-Grading is NOT on a curve.
+Grading is NOT based on a curve.
 The American Council on the Teaching of Foreign Languages (ACTFL, <www.actfl.org>) has established the standards for performance that are now dominant in our field and that form the basis of the state K-16 standards in Oregon.
 These standards have generated scoring guides much like those now being used in Oregon K-12 schools.
 The staff will explain those standards to you and will rate you according to them.
 Sometimes you will rate yourself too.

 The ACTFL Proficiency Standards define performance levels.
-(They are summarized in the course packet.)
+They are summarized in the course materials, they will be explained in class, and later you will evaluate your own proficiency and what you hope to attain later in the course.
 Research in our area furnishes a reliable indicator of what can be expected.
 All students who achieve the performance level for a specified standard will receive the corresponding grade for that part of the course.
-And the end of German 103, students who are at the Intermediate-Mid level in both speaking and writing will be at the "A" grade level, although their grades may be affected by their performance in other parts of the course or by penalties for non-attendance.
+And the end of German 103, students who are at the Intermediate-Mid level in both speaking and writing will be at the "A" grade level, although their grades may be affected by their performance in other parts of the course or by penalties for poor attendance.

-The course uses a 6-point scoring guide similar to that used in Oregon K-12 schools, with 4 as the level for satisfactory (not just "passing") performance.
+For precise evaluation of assignments and tests he course uses the same 6-level scoring guide used in Oregon K-12 schools and elsewhere across the nation.
+The level for satisfactory (not just "passing") performance is 4.
 In terms of PSU letter grades, the 4 corresponds to a B-.
-This in turn corresponds, at the end of German 103, to proficiency of ACTFL Intermediate-Low in speaking and writing, provided performance in other areas (projects, etc.) is strong.
-Your first assignment will show you how scoring guides work.
+This in turn corresponds, at the end of German 103, to a proficiency of ACTFL Intermediate-Low in speaking and writing, provided performance in other areas (projects, etc.) is strong.
+Your first assignment will show you how scoring guides are used in the course.
 Grade standards and weighting are posted on the course website.

-Up to one full point (25%) of your possible four-point grade is made up of the personal interest projects mentioned earlier.
+Up to one full point (25%) of your possible fourpoint grade is made up of the personal interest projects mentioned earlier.
 They will also be assessed with scoring guides.
 Up to 5 projects may be assigned.
-There are two reasons for the projects: 1)!Long-term language proficiency involves relating language skills to the rest of your world.
-2)!In the class there may be "false beginners" - people who have previously learned some German and who may therefore not really belong in a first-year class.
+There are two reasons for the projects: 1) Long-term language proficiency involves relating language skills to the rest of your world.
+2) In the class there may be "false beginners" - people who have previously learned some German and who may therefore not really belong in a first-year class.
 False beginners, if they are clearly beyond the first-year level, will be encouraged to move to a more advanced course.
 They may also apply for up to 12 hours of credit by examination, for which they may receive up to an "A." If they remain in first-year German, no matter how advanced their language skills, neither they (nor anyone else) will be able to receive a grade higher than "B" unless they do the regular class assignments and complete the personal interest projects with work of high quality.

 If you are a true beginner, you need not worry.
 The projects will be formulated in such a way that you can do well on them even if you are having difficulty with the language.
 You will often be able to revise your class assignments and even your tests.
 Look at them as a way of raising your grade.
+The same is true of the early assignments: you can do well on them even if you feel you are not learning the language well.
+"False beginners" who slight them will part a price for doing that.